Impeachment of Bill Clinton: Background

 In 1994, Paula Jones filed a lawsuit accusing Clinton of sexual harassment when he was governor of Arkansas.
 Clinton attempted to delay a trial until after he left office, but in May 1997 the Supreme Court unanimously rejected Clinton's claim that the Constitution immunized him from civil lawsuits, and shortly thereafter the pre-trial discovery process commenced.

 Separate from this, in January 1994, Attorney General Janet Reno appointed Robert B. Fiske as an Independent counsel to investigate the Whitewater controversy.
-In August of that year, Ken Starr is appointed to replace Fiske in this role.
+In August of that year, Ken Starr was appointed to replace Fiske in this role.

 In 1997, the first effort in Congress to start an impeachment against Clinton was launched by Republican Congressman Bob Barr.

-Jones's attorneys wanted to prove Clinton had engaged in a pattern of behavior with women who supported her claims.
-In late 1997, Linda Tripp began secretly recording conversations with her friend Monica Lewinsky, a former intern and Department of Defense employee.
-In those recordings, Lewinsky divulged that she had a sexual relationship with Clinton.
-Tripp shared this information with Jones's lawyers, who added Lewinsky to their witness list in December 1997.
-According to the Starr Report, a U.S. federal government report written by appointed Independent Counsel Ken Starr on his investigation of President Clinton, after Lewinsky appeared on the witness list Clinton began taking steps to conceal their relationship.
-Some of the steps he took included suggesting to Lewinsky that she file a false affidavit to misdirect the investigation, encouraging her to use cover stories, concealing gifts he had given her, and attempting to help her find gainful employment to try to influence her testimony.

 In a January 17, 1998, sworn deposition, Clinton denied having a "sexual relationship", "sexual affair", or "sexual relations" with Lewinsky.
 His lawyer, Robert S. Bennett, stated with Clinton present that Lewinsky's affidavit showed there was no sex in any manner, shape or form between Clinton and Lewinsky.
 The Starr Report states that the following day, Clinton "coached" his secretary Betty Currie into repeating his denials should she be called to testify.

 After rumors of the scandal reached the news, Clinton publicly said, "I did not have sexual relations with that woman, Miss Lewinsky."
 But months later, Clinton admitted his relationship with Lewinsky was "wrong" and "not appropriate".
 Lewinsky engaged in oral sex with Clinton several times.

-The judge in the Jones case later ruled the Lewinsky matter immaterial, and threw out the case in April 1998 on the grounds that Jones had failed to show any damages.
-After Jones appealed, Clinton agreed in November 1998 to settle the case for $850,000 while still admitting no wrongdoing.
+One of Clinton's defenses against the charges was claiming his testimony had been dismissed in the Jones case because the judge had ruled it immaterial to her lawsuit.
+The media and other defenders picked up on this and reported this as fact.
+However, as noted in Hofstra Law Review citing Judge Wright's contempt ruling and referral to the Arkansas Bar for disbarment: